mads-hartmann/scala.tmbundle/README.markdown

 - **Navigation (cmd+shift+c)**
   This will display a list of all the traits/classes/objects/types in the project.
 Simply pick the one you want and press enter and Textmate will jump to the appropriate line in the file where you declare that class/trait (etc.).
+- **Comments**
+  - Javadoc for line (ctrl+shift+d ): Will analyze the the current line and add the appropriate documentation for the line (i.e. correct @param etc.)
+  - New javadoc line (shift-enter in comment scope): Will create a new correctly indented comment line.